informalsystems/hermes/docs/disclosure-log.md

 - Check for invariant _VersionInvariant, as well as _Deadlock_ and property _Termination_.

 Outcome:
-- Model checking halts with exception "Temporal properties were violated."
+- Model checking halts with exception "Invariant VersionInvariant is violated."

 ###### Trace